r3id/r3id_app/_posts/2016-11-3-add-disqus-to-jekyll.md

 navigation: 	false

 date:   		  2016-11-3
-excerpt: 		  Disqus is a awesome commenting system which you can easily add to your Jekyll site
+excerpt: 		  Disqus is an awesome commenting system which you can easily add to your Jekyll site
 categories:		html jekyll howto development
 gradient: 		1
 image: 			  articles/add-disqus/add-disqus.png